AugustMiller/homebridge-weather-plugin/readme.md

 ## Planned Features
 - [ ] Switches or other binary sensors for common weather conditions.
 Not sure how to represent these without being confusing, in-app (i.e. using the faucet service/characteristic for rain)!
 - [ ] Properly group characteristics into single Accessories to reduce clutter in the Home app
+- [ ] Support multiple accessories by registering the plugin as a Provider
+- [ ] Provide forecast data

 :deciduous_tree: